hybridgroup/gobot/ROADMAP.md

 - support for epoll/interrupt based gpio events.
 - helper method for interrupts to handle "ping" timing-based devices.
 - Windows 10 support.
+- use variadic constructor functions to allow for additional params, similar to i2c drivers.

+## aio

+- support for epoll based aio events possible?
+- Windows 10 support.
+- use variadic constructor functions to allow for additional params, similar to i2c drivers.

 ## i2c